felipeghizo/felipeghizo/README.md

 <h1>Hello There 👋</h1>

-<h3>Who Am I?</h3>
+<h3>:raising_hand_man: Who am I?</h3>
 Just a regular everyday normal guy coding and learning more about the world.
-Directly from Brasil showing some of the things i enjoy doing, like web projects.
+Directly from Brasil :brazil: showing some of the things i enjoy doing, like web projects.
 <br />
 To learn more about me just send a "Hello world!", if you are look enough you may receive a Lorem ipsum back.
 <br />
 <br />

+<h3>:seedling: What I sm learning:</h3>
+- Arduino
+- NetWorking
+- Cyber Security
+:vulcan_salute: May the force be with us!

 <h3>What I do know:</h3>

 **Languages:**